BENCHMARK REPORT · 2026

 API Performance

-Sgraal runs 108 scoring models in parallel.
+Sgraal runs 85 scoring modules per preflight call.
 End-to-end latency from request to decision:

 99th percentile